NoRedInk/ruby-style-guide/README.md

   # good
   begin
-    # a blind rescue rescues from StandardError, not Exception as many
+    # a blind rescue rescues from StandardError, not Exception
-    # programmers assume.
   rescue => e
     # exception handling
   end